-Shipping via Third-Party Partner
+Shipping via Third-Party Partner to the Philippines

 - Finding a shipping partner for PH

 For cross-border shipping, be prepared to undergo several quick processes.
 First, there will be first-mile delivery that facilitates shipping of the parcel to a logistics warehouse and from there to the port (sea) or airport (air).
 Second, the parcel will undergo customs clearance in the seller’s origin country.
-Third, the shipment is transported by sea (which takes longer) or air (faster but more costly) going to the Philippines.
+Third, the shipment is transported by sea (which takes longer) or air (faster but more costly) to the Philippines.

-LOCAD’s end-to-end solution will take care of the entire process from the moment the parcel is received from the sender.
+Locad’s end-to-end solution will take care of the entire process from the moment the parcel is received from the sender.
 This is why it is among the most trusted providers by various international sellers and brands that ship orders to Philippine customers.

 - Packaging the parcel

-It is a standard practice to package the item using the right packing materials especially as it will undergo cross-border shipping.
+It is a standard practice to package the item using the right packing materials, especially as it will undergo cross-border shipping.
 Logically, your shipment will be subject to harsh handling during its journey to the Philippines.

 - Choosing the right service level